Myopia: An Epidemic

 If it is anticipated that full correction will take a week or longer, Dr. Montgomery or Dr. Hawks will prescribe you low-powered soft contact lenses to wear during the day for the first week.
 This will only be a temporary solution until the cornea has reached its intended shape.

 Can I see while wearing my Ortho-K retainers?

 Yes.
 No matter what time of day, you will always have perfect vision with your retainer.
-This will allow you to see if you wake up during the night.

 How often do I need to replace my retainer molds?

 Retainers are replaced every 12 months.